 Curriculum Intent

-Beckmead Moundwood Academy is an Alternative Provision that caters for students who have been permanently excluded from or need support due to difficulties at mainstream schools in West Essex.
+Beckmead Moundwood Academy is an Alternative Provision that caters for students who have been permanently excluded from, or need support, due to difficulties at mainstream schools in West Essex.
 Our students come to us with multiple vulnerabilities, often with undiagnosed additional learning needs.

 At Beckmead Moundwood Academy, our curriculum is not just about the present, but also about preparing our students for a successful future.
-We aim to support these young people back into the mainstream, into a specialist provision, or onto high tariff post sixteen destinations.
+We aim to support these young people back into the mainstream, into a specialist provision, or onto high tariff post-sixteen destinations.
 While our students are with us for variable lengths of time, usually less than an academic year, we ensure that they gain a full curriculum.
 We work diligently to close the gaps they bring from their previous schooling, setting them up for a smooth transition back into mainstream education.

 We carefully assess the students' needs to ensure they receive a bespoke curriculum.
 All students receive the appropriate intervention to develop the school's three core skills of resilience, self-regulation, and participation to improve their life chances.
 We offer 1-2-1 and small group literacy (via ReadWrite Inc Phonics Scheme) and numeracy interventions to support all students' learning.
 Our approach combines work on the National Curriculum and specialist teaching to help students with various behaviour and learning needs.